 - Developmental therapist, who specializes in therapy to help your child develop age-appropriate behaviors, social skills and interpersonal skills

-Adults with more-severe complications also may require the services of occupational therapists, social workers, specialists in dementia care or other medical specialists.
+Adults with more-severe complications also might need the services of occupational therapists, social workers, specialists in dementia care or other medical specialists.

 Coping and support